plone/volto/README.md

 ## Introduction

-[Volto](https://github.com/plone/volto) is a React-based frontend for content management systems, currently supporting three backend implementations: Plone, Guillotina and a NodeJS reference implementation.
+[Volto](https://github.com/plone/volto) is a ReactJS-based frontend for the [Plone](https://plone.org) Content Management System.
+It will become the default UI for the upcoming Plone 6 release.

-[Plone](https://plone.org) is a CMS built on Python with over 20 years of history and experience.
+[Plone](https://plone.org) is a CMS built on Python with over more than 20 years of history and experience.

 Plone has very interesting features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a